-- (i) to open when the roof is being floated off the roof leg supports; or - (ii) at the manufacturer's recommended setting.
+(7) Rim vents shall be set to open when the roof is being floated off the roof leg supports or at the manufacturer's recommended setting.
+Automatic bleeder vents and rim space vents shall be gasketed.

-(8) Each emergency roof drain must be provided with a slotted membrane fabric cover that covers at least ninety percent (90%) of the area of the opening.
+(8) Each emergency roof drain shall be provided with a slotted membrane fabric cover that covers at least ninety percent (90%) of the area of the opening.

-(9) The roof must float on the liquid at all times, except when the vessel is completely emptied and subsequently refilled.

-(10) The process of filling, emptying, or refilling when the roof is resting on the leg supports must be continuous and accomplished as rapidly as possible.
+(9) The roof shall be floating on the liquid at all times, for example, off the roof leg supports, except when the vessel is completely emptied and subsequently refilled.
+The process of filling, emptying, or refilling when the roof is resting on the leg supports shall be continuous and shall be accomplished as rapidly as possible.

 These documents are incorporated by reference.
-Copies may be obtained from the Government Publishing Office, 732 North Capitol Street NW, Washington, D.C.
-20401 or are available for review at the Indiana Department of Environmental Management, Office of Legal Counsel, Indiana Government Center North, Thirteenth Floor, 100 North Senate Avenue, Indianapolis, Indiana 46204.
-(Air Pollution Control Division; 326 IAC 8-9-4; filed Dec 19, 1995, 3:10 p.m.: 19 IR 1057; errata filed Dec 12, 2002, 3:35 p.m.: 26 IR 1568; filed Aug 26, 2004, 11:30 a.m.: 28 IR 52; filed Jul 16, 2018, 1:37 p.m.: 20180815-IR-326150427FRA)
+Copies may be obtained from the Government Printing Office, 732 North Capitol Street NW, Washington, D.C.
+20401 or are available for review and copying at the Indiana Department of Environmental Management, Office of Air Quality, Indiana Government Center-North, Tenth Floor, 100 North Senate Avenue, Indianapolis, Indiana 46204.
+(Air Pollution Control Board; 326 IAC 8-9-4; filed Dec 19, 1995, 3:10 p.m.: 19 IR 1057; errata filed Dec 12, 2002, 3:35 p.m.: 26 IR 1568; filed Aug 26, 2004, 11:30 a.m.: 28 IR 52)